 Abstracts/short papers will be incorporated into an electronic proceedings book, which will have DOI and ISBN numbers.
 The proceedings will be published in Open Access in an online repository.

 Selected abstracts/short papers will be invited to develop and submit a full paper in high-quality peer-reviewed journals.
-More information about the journals will be provided shortly.
+More information about the journals will be provided in due course.